On this page

 - ensure all members of the company understand their roles, responsibilities and legal obligations towards ASIC

 - decide if you want to give your company a name

-- check that your proposed business name doesn't infringe on existing trademarks - use TM Check to find out
+- check that your proposed business name doesn't infringe on existing trademarks

 - register your business name.

 - apply for the relevant licences and registrations